Slow-moving Hurricane Sally carrying a deluge to Gulf Coast

 “I know for a lot of people this storm seemed to come out of nowhere,” said Louisiana Gov. John Bel Edwards Sunday.
 “We need everybody to pay attention to this storm.
 Let’s take this one seriously.”

 It was just a little over two weeks ago when the opposite end of the state was bracing for Hurricane Laura, which blew ashore on August 27 as a Category 4 hurricane in Cameron Parish, which borders Texas.
-That storm scoured the southwestern Louisiana coast and the city of Lake Charles, ripping houses of roofs and leaving large portions of the city uninhabitable.
+That storm scoured the southwestern Louisiana coast, ripping off rooftops and leaving large parts of the city of Lake Charles uninhabitable.
 So far 32 people have died in Texas and Louisiana, the vast majority of them in Louisiana.

-Mississippi officials warned that the storm was expected to coincide with high tide, leading to significant storm surge.
+Mississippi officials warned Hurricane Sally was expected to coincide with high tide, leading to significant storm surge.

 Pensacola, on Florida’s Panhandle, was bracing for 10 to 15 inches (25 to 38 centimeters) of rain.